TanStack/form/docs/guides/validation.md

 ## Validation at field level vs at form level

 As shown above, each `<Field>` accepts its own validation rules via the `onChange`, `onBlur` etc... callbacks.
-It is also possible to define validation rules at the form level (as opposed to field by field) by passing similar callback to the `useForm()` hook.
+It is also possible to define validation rules at the form level (as opposed to field by field) by passing similar callbacks to the `useForm()` hook.

 <!-- TODO: add more details when those callbacks are fixed -->